 At Flora & Fauna farm, we are obsessed with wool ; it is a truly magical natural material!
 Wool is durable, skin-soothing, anti-microbial, insulating, fire-resistant, toxin-absorbing, renewable, biodegradable, and carbon-sequestering.
 We face so many environmental challenges nowadays, and maybe we’re biased, but we truly believe that wool is the way!

 We would like to take this opportunity to thank a few people that have helped us get this far.
-Not everyone we’ve met in the farming world have been friendly to newbies, but these people have taken the time to give us advice, teach us, and endure our MANY exhaustive, sometimes repeated, (and sometimes weird) questions.
+Not everyone we’ve met in the farming world have been friendly to newbies, but these people have taken the time to give us advice, teach us, and endure our many exhaustive, sometimes repeated, (and occasionally weird) questions.
 Your guidance and mentorship has been invaluable to us and we will never forget it.
 All of our love and gratitude to Ron, Sunny & Tom, Graeme, Peter & Danette, Aaron, and ibuprofen.